 At Nikko, attractions include the Shinto Futarasan Shrine, (767 AD) and the mausoleums of Shōgun Tokugawa Ieyasu (Nikkō Tōshō-gū) and his grandson.
 It seems odd to read that a mausoleum is an attraction.
 But they are so often extraordinarily ornate.
 The UNESCO listed shrine is divided into three sections and it possesses two swords that are designated National Treasures of Japan.

 Next, back to Tokyo on the shinkansen and then lakeside Hakone.
 Here, it's gorgeous weather and we can see the iconic perfect cone of Mount Fuji.
-We take a scarlet pirate boat across lake Ashi to another riokhan.
+We take a scarlet pirate boat, across lake Ashi to another ryokan.
 This one has an outdoor onsen.
 We sail past the Hakone Shrine, a Shinto shrine with a “Torii” gate, which is also scarlet.
-We take a gondola lift up the side of the mountain, over the boiling sulphurous fumaroles of Owakudani Valley.
+A gondola lift up the side of the mountain, over the boiling sulphurous fumaroles of Owakudani Valley.
 Lunch is boiled eggs, enterprising vendors are cooking in the mud.

 Honshu is banana shaped.
 So, east now, to Hiroshima, almost on the southern tip of Honshu.
 This modern city, of over a million people, was of course, largely destroyed by an atomic bomb during World War II.
 It's a sobering visit to the Hiroshima Peace Memorial Park, which commemorates the 1945 event.
-In the park are the ruins of Genbaku Dome, one of the few buildings that was left standing near Ground Zero.
+In the park, are the ruins of Genbaku Dome, one of the few buildings which was left standing, near Ground Zero.

 Also on the island is the Daishō-in, a temple complex on Mount Misen, the Holy Mountain on the Holy Island.
 The Japanese integrate worship of nature, in this case, the mountain along with worship at the temple.
 There are statues - dashi, some with knitted hats, arranged along stairs, in groups and all around.
 Its a bit like being in a garden gnome centre.